CyVerse-learning-materials/learning-materials-home/docs/faq.md

     Although you can share files and folders in the DE and create public links, you must use iCommands make them visible to everyone.
 Permissions are set in iCommands by using `ichmod` (<https://docs.irods.org/4.2.1/icommands/user/#ichmod>).

-    To make a folder public, you give read permission to two users: 'public' (anyone signed in with a CyVerse account) and 'anonymous' (anyone on the web -no sign in required).
-To recursively make a shared folder called 'myfolder' public, use the instructions below
+    To make a folder public, you must give read permission to two users: 'public' (anyone signed in with a CyVerse account) and 'anonymous' (anyone on the web - no log in required).
+To recursively make a shared folder called 'myfolder' public, use the instructions below.

     ```bash
     ichmod -r read public /iplant/home/shared/myfolder